Kenmare | Arts Festival | 2026

 Poetry in Conversation with Visual Art

 Organised by Mill Cove Gallery, Poets Meet Painters brings poets into direct creative dialogue with painters and visual artists.
-Participating poets will respond to a curated selection of artworks created especially for the project.
+Participating poets will respond to a curated selection of artworks created for the project.

 Selected poems will be published in the Poets Meet Painters 2026 Anthology, with public readings and awards presented during the Kenmare Arts Festival 2026 at the Carnegie Arts Centre.